 Also organic doesn’t mean 100% organic.
 As stated above products need to contain a certain percentage of organic ingredients – amongst other criteria – to be certified as an organic product.
 I found that quite a few companies made it sound as if their skincare was 100% organic, when more accurately it was 100% natural with some organic ingredients, and sometimes not many!
 Additionally it would seem that only a product can be certified as organic.
 If a company is claiming to be certified as organic it’s a misunderstanding of the facts.

 Another interesting detail was the ambiguity in relation to the inclusion of non-natural ingredients by some companies.
 Some companies don’t make it clear whether they only use natural ingredients.
-This might be just be down to poor communication and if I get clarifying information on any company I’ll update this post.
+This might be just be down to poor communication and if I get clarifying information on any company I’ll update this article.

 There was very little information about packaging on most skincare website, particularly the Irish ones.
 I have included what I’ve found including the almost ubiquitous statements about using recyclable plastic packaging.
 Having wrestled with the contents of my Green bin for years now I’m have to take this with a pinch of salt and will be checking individual products before i purchase.
 For your information it’s only recyclable if its plastic type 1, 2, or 5.